-I’ve been in a bit of combat.
+I’ve been in some combat.
 I performed my role adequately, but I was by no means a super soldier.
-By no means.
 What I can hang my hat on: I gained the respect of the men on my team, some of them true heroes by any standard.
 That’s the greatest honor I’ve ever been given.
-One the reasons underpinning their opinion: grace under fire.
-Despite some patient myopia and less than stellar skills with the Carl Gustav (I missed my target on my one and only shot in combat by well over 60 yards), I am notoriously calm in combat . . .

 Most people appreciate that.
 Most people.
-My last gunner told me the most unnerving experience he’d had in combat was when, in the middle of a raging gun battle, with rounds slamming into my 1151’s door, I said “excuse me, would you mind handing me down some linked 240 rounds please.”
-Apparently, nobody says “excuse me” or “please” in actual combat.
+My last gunner told me the most unnerving experience he’d had in combat was when, in the middle of a raging gun battle with rounds slamming into my 1151’s door, I said “excuse me, would you mind handing me down some linked 240 rounds please.”
+Apparently, nobody says “excuse me” or “please” during actual combat.

 One day, another better, more experienced medic told me I was ruining everyone else’s work.
 Playing jock and scaring the hell out of the rest of the team led to delays and poor patient outcomes.
 He showed me the importance of staying calm under lots of pressure (much thanks, big brother).

 What does calm mean?
 What does it look like?
-Feel like?
+What does it feel like?
 Find your calm state and cultivate it in your daily life.
 It doesn’t matter what gets you there: massage, yoga, music, star-gazing, meditation, a cigar and bourbon.
 Whatever it is, learn what it means to be really calm and still in your mind.

-[This is why I shoot.
+This is why I shoot.
 Yes, I hunt.
 Yes, I prepare for self-defense scenarios.
-Yes, I just have fun pulling the trigger.
-More than that, I shoot to practice staying calm.
-For me, marksmanship is a zen exercise.]
+Yes, I have fun pulling the trigger.
+But more than that, I shoot to practice staying calm.
+For me, marksmanship is a zen exercise.

 The practice of establishing a mental reference point for calm – and developing a way to return to it – will help you make better decisions in every part of your life.
 It’s also one of the foundational techniques in your self-defense repertoire that you can practice in many different places, at little or no cost.